 Jamaica Wine House, St Michael’s Alley, London EC3V 9DS

 When a magazine that knows everything there is to know about wine opens a wine bar, you know it’s going to be a winner.
-You’ll find Noble Rot’s eponymous bar on an old fashioned Bloomsbury street.
+You’ll find Noble Rot’s first eponymous bar on an old-fashioned Bloomsbury street (there's now another location in Soho - score!).
 It’s a sprawling, partly subterranean space which feels comfortable and lived in, like a deep dent in an armchair that you can easily snuggle into.
 You’ll be happy to lose a couple of hours in here with a bottle or two.
-Bonus: there's one opening in Soho soon, too!

 51 Lamb's Conduit St, London WC1N 3NB